Georgia Labor Laws Guide

 With regard to wage laws in Georgia — both state and federal laws overlap.

-The following are the regulations concerning the state minimum, tipped hourly wage, and the youth minimum wage in Georgia.
+The following are the regulations concerning the minimum wage, tipped hourly wage, and the youth minimum wage in Georgia.

 GEORGIA MINIMUM WAGE